Discworld: Wizards

 In later novels, Rincewind joins their group, while the Dean leaves to become the Archchancellor of Brazeneck College in the nearby city of Pseudopolis.

 The Wizards feature prominently in nine Discworld books and star in The Science of Discworld series and the short story "A Collegiate Casting-Out of Devilish Devices".

 Tiffany Aching

 Tiffany Aching is a young apprentice witch in a series of Discworld books aimed at young adults.
 Her stories often parallel mythic heroes' quests, but also deal with Tiffany's difficulties as a young girl maturing into a responsible woman.
-She is aided in her task by the Nac Mac Feegle, a gang of blue-tattooed, 6-inch tall, hard-drinking, loud-mouthed picts, also called "The Wee Free Men", who serve as her guardians.
+She is aided in her task by the Nac Mac Feegle, a gang of blue-tattooed, 6 in, hard-drinking, loud-mouthed picts, also called "The Wee Free Men", who serve as her guardians.
 She is the protagonist of five novels, The Wee Free Men, A Hat Full of Sky, Wintersmith, I Shall Wear Midnight, and The Shepherd's Crown.
 Major characters in this series include Miss Tick, a travelling witch who discovers Tiffany; Nac Mac Feegle chieftain Rob Anybody; and the other young witches Annagramma Hawkin and Petulia Gristle.
 Both Granny Weatherwax and Nanny Ogg also appear in her stories.